 Some say that the Hilton Hawaiian Village is one of the most famous hotels in the world.
 Whether you know it as Elvis’s film set for “Blue Hawaii” or the iconic rainbow-tiled beachfront hotel tower, it’s a beloved resort for visitors and a favorite spot for locals.
 It’s also one of the best resorts in Oahu, Hawaii.

 For over 30 years, the hotel puts on a free weekly fireworks show on Duke Kahanamoku Beach, often ranked #1 beach in America.
 Every Friday at 7:45 p.m., the hotel lights up the Waikiki sky with a 10-minute firework show so grand that you can see it from nearby neighborhoods.
-Head down to the beach, lagoon, or surrounding areas 15-30 minutes beforehand to grab a viewing spot as it does get crowded.
+Head down to the beach, lagoon, or surrounding areas 15-30 minutes beforehand to grab a viewing spot, as it does get crowded.
 After all, it is one of the best things to do on Oahu for free and one of the best things to do in Honolulu at night!

 Note: As of May 2021, the Hilton Hawaiian Village fireworks are on hold due to COVID.
 Before heading down, give the hotel a call to confirm that their free fireworks show is back up and running.